charleskoffler/clprolf/docs/official/clprolf_insights.md

 - We use "nature", instead of "extends": inheritance is seen as an assertion that a class is of the same nature as another.
 A car is of the same nature of a vehicule, on the real world, for example. "nature" doesn't have sense in clprolf, for interfaces.
-	Even the simu_comp_as_workers have a role, about their job. 'nature' must be used only by classes.
+	Even the worker_agents have a role, about their job. 'nature' must be used only by classes.

 - We use "contracts", instead of "implements": we list interfaces that the class respects, there are considered as contracts. clprolf prefer not to use "with_compat" for the interfaces list implemented in a clprolf class, because "with_compat" emphasizes  the fact